Despite countless television ads touting the virtues of retirement planning, it seems many people are not getting the message.

 - Sign up for an employer-sponsored retirement account.
 Many employers arrange for retirement savings accounts like a 401(k) for their employees.
 Such accounts are typically tax-deferred.
 As a result, men and women likely won’t even notice the money missing from their paychecks each month.
 Take advantage of such offerings if they exist.
 Such opportunities can be even more beneficial to late bloomers whose employers match contributions up to a predetermined percentage.

 - Start saving as much as possible.
 Many people contribute 6 percent of their pay to a retirement savings account such as a 401(k).
 That rule of thumb may be enough for young workers, but late bloomers may need to contribute a higher percentage of their incomes if they hope to catch up.
 If 10 percent is doable, then contribute 10 percent, being sure to diversify how that 10 percent is invested.
 Workers who can afford to contribute more might want to explore other retirement account options so they avoid putting all of their eggs into one basket.
+You’ll want to make sure that you estimate how long your life expectancy will be as well.
+This will make it easier to plan your retirement and how much you need to save.
+It also brings us on to the next point which should be considered, this is the importance of a will.
+It might not be something you want to consider, however, it will help the rest of your family and whoever else after you’re gone.
+Sorting your will out means that people will know exactly what to do with any left over money that you have.
+So if you are really particular about who gets what then you should sort your will out.

 - Avoid high-risk investments.
 Investors trying to catch up on retirement savings may be tempted to invest their money in high-risk funds with the hope of making up ground quickly.
 But investors typically want to reduce risk as they get older.
 That approach should still govern late bloomers’ investing decisions, as high-risk funds that don’t perform well could leave aging investors with little to nothing come retirement.
 Prospective investors who need help choosing the right funds for themselves should contact a financial advisor.